 My name is Marcus Shera.
 I'm a Postdoctoral Research Associate at the Smith Institute at Chapman University for the 2024-2025 academic year.
+In Fall 2025, I will start as an Assistant Professor of Economics at Eastern University in St. David's, PA.

 I graduated in Summer 2024 from George Mason University with a PhD in Economics where I have proudly been a part of the economics department since I was an undergrad in 2016.